Tryhoop Okayama

-The Tryhoop Okayama is a professional basketball team that competes in the third division of the Japanese B.League.
+The Tryhoop Okayama is a professional basketball team based in Okayama.
+The team most recently competed in the third division of the B.League.
+Starting from the 2026–27 season, the team will compete in the B.League One, the league's second division, as a member of the Western Conference.
 They began play in the 2019–2020 season.
 Their main home court is Zip Arena in Okayama City.